Vhadau2011/BLUEBOT-MD/README.md

 ## 📌 Overview

-BLUEBOT-MD is a modern, feature-rich WhatsApp Multi-Device (MD) bot built using the Baileys library.
+**BLUEBOT-MD** is a modern, feature-rich WhatsApp Multi-Device (MD) bot built using the Baileys library.
-It is designed to be fast, modular, customizable, and scalable, making it suitable for personal use, communities, and advanced bot developers.
+It is designed to be fast, modular, and scalable, making it suitable for personal use, communities, and advanced bot developers.

 This project focuses on: